eugenividal/valencia-us-bicicleta/README.md

 2022-11-26

-Potential title: “Cycling growth in Valencia: a quantitative analysis 5 years after the implementation of the cycling ring (and other measures to promote sustainable transport)”.
+Potential title: “Cycling growth in Valencia: a quantitative analysis 5 years after the implementation of the ‘Cycling Ring’ (and other measures to promote sustainable transport)”.

 # Some context